 The reviewer has access to all protocol related documents via iRIS.
-The Reviewer shall follow the same process, the criteria for approval including scientific review, as the initial review process outlined in policy and procedure Initial Review.
-In addition, the Reviewer will evaluate whether the proposal meets the applicability criteria for expedited review and determine the expedited category for the research proposal.
-If the Reviewer has a conflict of interest, per the policy and procedure, Conflict of Interest for CPHS members and Consultants, the reviewer will disclose the conflict and the IRB staff will reassign the proposal to another reviewer.
+The reviewer shall follow the same process, the criteria for approval, as the initial review process outlined in policy and procedure Initial Review.
+In addition, the reviewer will evaluate whether the proposal meets the applicability criteria for expedited review and determine the expedited category for the research proposal.
+If the reviewer has a conflict of interest, per the policy and procedure, Conflict of Interest for CPHS members and Consultants, the reviewer will disclose the conflict and the IRB staff will reassign the proposal to another reviewer.